the-anweddol-project/Anweddol-client/README.md

 ## Documentation

-You can retrieve the user guide on the [readthedocs page]()
+You can retrieve the user guide on the [readthedocs page](https://anweddol-client.readthedocs.io/en/latest/usage_guide/index.html).

-See also the Anweddol client API references on the client [Developper documentation]() page.
+See also the Anweddol client API references on the client [Developper documentation](https://anweddol-client.readthedocs.io/en/latest/developer_section/index.html) page.

 ## Bugs & New ideas